Ritter Pharma has recruited and assembled an outstanding team of talented and experienced individuals with extensive big pharma & biotech experience.

 Co-Founder & President

-Mr. Ritter co-founded Ritter Pharmaceuticals, Inc., upon his own personal affliction with lactose intolerance and spearheaded a global team of cross-functional, clinical, manufacturing, and regulatory experts to design and develop its first novel therapeutic called, RP-G28.
-The product has the potential to become the first FDA-approved treatment for lactose intolerance.
+Mr. Ritter co-founded Ritter Pharmaceuticals, Inc., upon his own personal affliction with lactose intolerance.
+He spearheaded the development of the company's lead compound, RP-G28, which has the potential to become the first FDA-approved treatment for lactose intolerance.
+The therapeutic is currently in Phase 3 clinical trials.
 The company was originally launched out of Ritter Naturals Sciences, a direct-to-consumer healthcare marketing company, founded by Mr. Ritter in 2004, which developed and commercialized digestive healthcare products: Lactagen®, Health Essentials™ and Better Digestion™.
-Mr. Ritter holds six patents and over fifteen additional international patents are pending.
-In addition, he has co-published articles in the following journals: Nutrition Journal, Gastroenterology, and Food Technology.
-He has also given presentations at major healthcare and medical conferences such as Digestive Disease Week, among others.
+Mr. Ritter holds over a dozen patents with over twenty additional patents pending in the United States and other key international markets.
+In addition, Mr. Ritter has co-published articles in the Proceedings of the National Academy of Sciences, Nutrition Journal, Food Technology, among others.

 Since 2010, Mr. Ritter has also acted as Managing Partner of Stonehenge Partners, a private investment fund, which provides working capital and executive leadership to a variety of businesses and industries including, real estate, technology, biotechnology, entertainment and service businesses.
-In addition, he is a guest lecturer of entrepreneurship at various graduate and undergraduate academic institutions throughout Los Angeles including: University of Southern California Marshall School of Business, University of California at Los Angeles Anderson School of Management, and Pepperdine University Graziadio School of Business and Management.
+In addition, Mr. Ritter is a guest lecturer of entrepreneurship at various business schools throughout Los Angeles, including: UCLA Anderson School of Management, USC Marshall School of Business and Pepperdine's School of Business and Management.

 Mr. Ritter has been an active leader in his community, including being appointed as a Los Angeles City Commissioner to the Commission for Children, Youth and Their Families from 2000-2002 (the youngest appointed Commissioner in Los Angeles history).
 Mr. Ritter holds a Bachelor of Arts Degree in Political Science and a minor in Business from the University of Southern California and was a member of the 2002 Pac-10 Champion baseball team.
 In addition, Mr. Ritter received his MBA from The Wharton School, University of Pennsylvania.